Diane Lefer

 Here we are at 2023 and peace, justice, liberty for all remain a wish, not a reality.

 I appreciate your interest and wish you a good year as we all do what we can.
-For me, that often means writing.

-Check out reviews and Events here.
-Look below for links to other books.
-Or please see the Fiction page for my other novels and story collections.
-Out of Place remains my most recent novel, but short fiction keeps making its way into print and online.
-When it's online, you'll find links at the bottom of the Fiction page.
+Please look below for links to other books or see the Fiction page for my other novels and story collections.
+My short stories keep making their way into print and online.
+When a story is available, free, online, you'll find links at the bottom of the Fiction page.

 About Out of Place: